 |low res grating||f/5.6||1500||JHKLM||16.5|

 1" x 0.2"

-Please Note that as of December 2012, the LM band capabilities are not available.
-A large format 1-5 um detector is expected to be available sometime in 2013.
+Please Note that the LM band capabilities are not available currently.
+A large format 1-5 um detector is expected to be available sometime in 2015.

 The Arizona Infrared imager and Echelle Spectrograph is designed to exploit the low thermal background and high optical throughput offered by the MMT's f/15 adaptive secondary system.
 With first imaging light achieved in 2003 and first spectra in 2007, ARIES is currently offered as a PI instrument.
 With three IR arrays, ARIES provides diffraction-limited imaging in the JHK(LM) atmospheric windows and long-slit and echelle spectroscopy at resolving powers from 1,500 to 50,000 (200 to 5 km/s).
 ARIES can also supply global wavefront tip/tilt information to the adaptive system using cryogenic pick-off mirrors to access field stars over a 90 arcsec diameter field at wavelengths from 1-2 microns.